oakmac/cuttle/README.md

 ## User Guide

-When first opening Cuttle, you will be prompted to add an existing project or to create a new one.
-If you are adding an __existing project__, you must navigate the presented dialog to the project's `project.clj` file so that we can find your configured builds.
-(We currently do not support cljsbuild configurations outside of the default `:dev` profile).
+- When first opening Cuttle, you will be prompted to add an existing project or to create a new one.
+- __Add Existing Project__: If you are adding an existing project, you must navigate the presented dialog to the project's `project.clj` file so that we can find your configured builds.
+  - (We currently do not support cljsbuild configurations outside of the default `:dev` profile).

-If you are creating a __new project__, you will be prompted for a name and location for its folder.
-(The standard `lein new mies` template will be used to create the project.)
+- __Add New Project__: If you are creating a new project, you will be prompted for a name and location for its folder.
+  - (The standard `lein new mies` template will be used to create the project.)

-Once you have loaded a project, you will be presented with a table of build configurations available for that project.
-At the top-right of the table, you should see a __build button__.
+- __Build Table__: Once you have loaded a project, you will be presented with a table of build configurations available for that project.
+Current status of the build, along with warnings and errors will be displayed here.
+- __Build Button__: At the top-right of the build table, you should see a build button.
 You can first select the dropdown arrow to specifically set which builds to compile and whether or not to automatically recompile when files change.
-Click the button to start building.
+Click the button proper to start building.
+- __Multiple Projects__: You can add multiple projects to this workspace.
+The projects are treated with isolated compiler instances and can be built in parallel with problems.
+- __Project Buttons__: The project buttons at the top-left of the build table are also helpful for opening the project folder, re-fetching the build configs, and removing the project from the workspace.
+- __Notifications__: The settings link at the top-right of the page currently holds options for toggling compiler notifications
+  - (via Mac native Notifications, Linux `notify-send`, or Growl For Windows).

-You can add __multiple projects__ to this workspace.
-When closing the application, all compiler instances are shutdown.
+- __Shutting Down__: When closing the application, all compiler instances that happen to still be running are shutdown.
 Your configurations are saved and reloaded when re-opening the application.

-The __project buttons__ at the top-left are also helpful for opening the project folder, re-fetching the build configs, and removing the project from the workspace.

-Finally, the __settings__ link at the top-right of the page currently holds options for toggling compiler notifications (via Mac native Notifications, Linux `notify-send`, or Growl For Windows).

 ## Future